Safeguarding Children, Young People, and Adults at Risk policy and procedure

 Trainers, mentors and facilitators will:

-Suspected or confirmed breaches of this policy committed by a trainer, mentor or facilitator should be notified to Play Included in accordance with the How to report a safeguarding concern section.
+Suspected or confirmed breaches of this policy committed by a trainer, mentor or facilitator should be notified to Play Included in accordance with section 3.2.

-Where Play Included is notified of any breach of the Responsibilities of employees, Directors, consultants ad volunteers section of this policy committed by a trainer, mentor or facilitator, Play Included reserves the right to:
+Where Play Included is notified of any breach of section 2.2 of this policy committed by a trainer, mentor or facilitator, Play Included reserves the right to:

 Associated employee policies